 Anni and Josef are Bauhaus’s most celebrated couple.
 They started as students and went on to master the subject, with Josef becoming the leader of the glass workshop and Anni heading the weaving workshop.
 In glasswork and weaving respectively, both Josef and Anni made brilliant explorations of geometry, color, and frame.

-Following the school’s closure, the Albers moved to America, where both of them continued to immensely contribute to education and art until death.
+Following the school’s closure, the Albers moved to America, where both of them continued to immensely contribute to education and art until their death.
 Hungarian architect and designer Marcel Breuer is equally famous for his architecture and his expertise with tubular steel furniture, his work was revolutionary in the use of the bent tubular steel and Eisengarn.

 At the Bauhaus, Breuer created numerous pieces of steel furniture including the Model B3, popularly known as the Wassily Chair.
 Supported by the money he earned from selling tubular furniture, he managed to float an architecture practice and later moved to the United States where he designed more than 100 well-known buildings including the Metropolitan Museum of Art.